Here are three models of change that guide my promotion of climate action.

 - government organisations like the Australian Energy Management Organization and the CSIRO, and

-For change, you need people to see the benefits of the proposed change.
+Change is more likely when people see the benefits of the proposed change.
 The superpower vision offers many benefits like:

 - new employment opportunities,